Jewish Ethnographic Expedition: Collection

 An-sky was interested in all kinds of artifacts.
 Shrayer and Avrom Rekhtman recalled gathering kvitlekh, notes that Hasidim brought to the zaddiks' graves, which were usually burned.
 Shrayer wrote about this as "[we] robbed the graves of the zaddikim".
 Other unusual artifacts that were gathered include "the broken skull from Chmielnitsky's time that An-sky dug up himself or the petrified finger that An-sky purchased from an old man in Proskurov, who had amputated it in order to avoid conscription into the tsar's army (normally, severed limbs would be saved and buried alongside the individual so that the entire body would be intact for the Resurrection of the Dead)".
 Additionally, they took around 2,000 photographs, collected 700 "ritual and everyday objects (at a cost of 6,000 rubles)", 500 manuscripts, including pinkasim, recorded 1,800 folk tales, legends, folk songs and melodies.
-Joel Engel visited only four shtetls and made 44 phonograph records, before he cut the journey in July 1912 because of the family matters.
+Joel Engel visited only four shtetls and made 44 phonograph records, before he cut the journey short in July 1912 because of family matters.
 In the next season, Susman Kiselgof became responsible for the recordings.
 In total, they made more than 500 recordings of music.

 In 1914, a small exhibition was held in the Museum of the Jewish Historical and Ethnographical Society; in 1917, it was closed and its collection transferred to the Ethnographical Department of St. Petersburg's Russian Museum.
 In June 1923, the Jewish Museum was reopened; Solomon Yudovin became its first curator.
 It was closed in 1929, after the government claimed it was religious propaganda.
-A large part of the collection was moved to the Mendele Moykher-Sforim Museum of Jewish Culture in Odesa, which was open until 1941.
-The Leningrad State Museum of Ethnography also held a large collection, comprising parts of the collection from Odesa and received from Yudovin.
+A large part of the collection was moved to the Mendele Moykher-Sforim Museum of Jewish Culture in Odesa, which remained open until 1941.
+The Leningrad State Museum of Ethnography also held a large collection, comprising parts of the collection from Odesa and materials received from Yudovin.
 The museum was damaged during World War II.
 Now, the Vernadsky Library in Kiev and the Russian Museum of Ethnography in Saint Petersburg hold the majority of materials.

 The collection was exhibited in 1939.
 It was almost forgotten and even thought to be lost, and was rediscovered after the collapse of the Soviet Union.
 Deutsch called the gathered recordings, photographs, and documents a "time capsule", an "ethnographic equivalent of a genizah", and compared it to the Cairo genizah.